KTAGirl/KTA/README.md

 # Kick Their Ass (KTA)
 ## Skyrim KTA modlist for Wabbajack

 The point of this modlist is to provide hardcore NSFW play, with some idea behind.
 It is certainly not your usual "play to get abused" kind of setups.
-Instead, sure, your heroine will have to have tons of sex, but on the other hand, here sex is not an end in itself, but rather a tool to have a bigger task to be done.
-Whoring to buy the freedom for the whole country (and to kick sore asses of those pesky males too ;) ) - what can be more controversial?
+Instead, sure, your heroine will have to have tons of sex, but on the other hand, here sex is not an end in itself, but rather a _tool_ to have a bigger task to be done.
+Whoring to buy the freedom for women of the whole country (and to kick sore asses of those pesky males too ;) ) - what can be more controversial?

 From the technical perspective, this modlist is intended to be very lean, and also easy to modify and maintain.
 No more convoluted patches and fragile combinations breaking on each mod update.
 "Keep It Simple, ~~Stupid~~ Student!" is our modus operandi!
 In addition, modlist also includes development tools.